vivekSingh1406/Food_App_Project/README.md

 # Food_App_Project
-Using spring mvc Architecture to create Food_App just a learing base modules
+Using spring mvc Architecture to create Food_App.

 Architecture of spring mvc -